Godzilla the Series: An Exercise in Over-Analysis (Part II)

 “—Analysis…” Elsie finishes “…Team?”
 Ah, the great debates of contemporary science…so applicable to me and my life today…

 Meanwhile, across the Hudson, something goes terribly wrong.
+Big surprise.
 And Audrey Timmonds is there, once again getting the kind of story real journalists only wet-dream of: “Live from the Hudson River, where a high-tech, garbage-eating microbe has spun out of control.”
 Like Raymond Burr’s Steve Martin, Audrey is everywhere, an observer to every giant monster attack in the New York metro area.
 Won’t be long before, in the true spirit of Gonzo, Audrey becomes a participant as well.

 Not in this case, however.
 Now’s the time for H.E.A.T. (really?
 “H.E.A.T.”?
 Really?
 The entire development department of Fox Kids sits around for what was probably months and comes up with “H.E.A.T.”?
 Gimmie a fucking break, please) to save the day in their own, roundabout fashion.